coleenquadros/configuration/docs/app-sre/sop/app-interface-onboard-cluster.md

     Kubernetes / OpenShift.
 We use the vulnerabilities information in the tenants dashboard and in the monthly reports.

-    1. Create a ticket to [OHSS](https://issues.redhat.com/secure/CreateIssue.jspa?pid=12323823&issuetype=3),
-    requesting `extended-dedicated-admin` on the new cluster (provide the cluster id).
+    1. Ensure `enhanced-dedicated-admin` is enabled on the cluster.
+Details for this are [here](#enable-enhanced-dedicated-admin)

     1. Create an `container-security-operator` namespace file for that specific cluster.
 Example: